babywyrm/sysadmin/openai/mcp/labs__.md

-# 🧠 Model Context Protocol (MCP) as a Kubernetes Control Plane ..beta..
+# 🧠 Model Context Protocol (MCP) as a Kubernetes Control Plane *(beta)*

 ## STRIDE Threat Model + MITRE ATT&CK Mapping

+> **TL;DR**
-> **TL;DR:** MCP is safe only when it behaves like a Kubernetes control plane API — not a tool runner.
+> MCP is safe only when it behaves like a Kubernetes control plane API — not a tool runner.
-> AI is *untrusted input*.
-Controllers are the *blast radius*.
+> AI is untrusted input.
+Controllers are the blast radius.
 Defense-in-depth is mandatory.

 ---